paul-norman/go-template-manager/COMPONENTS.md

 </Tabset>
 ```

-Now there will be two extra variables available to the parent template `.Tab` and `.TabContent` which will contain a string slice of the rendered templates in the order that they were defined.
+Now there will be two extra variables available to the parent template `.Tab` and `.TabContent` *(in this example)* which will contain a string slice of the rendered templates in the order that they were defined.

 This could now be re-written as: